Using iOS & Android devices and BLE beacons for person location and incident alerts

 Quickly transfer information about MOB to coast guard and emergency services

 The client approached Onix with the MOB location system concept and the task of writing a stand-alone mobile application to operate brand hardware: wristbands and float-on tags with Bluetooth Low Energy (BLE) beacons, and control hubs.
-Onix’s team implemented the entire application logic.
+Onix’s as a travel software development company implemented the entire application logic.

 The client also provided the visual design for the first phase of the project - the development of a system incorporating only BLE beacons.